cormullion/juliamonomaster/website/faq.md

 - code can often consist of sequences of non-language characters

-- a single variable name might combine latin and greek letters and various punctuation characters
+- a single variable name might combine Latin and Greek letters and various punctuation characters

 - often you want to compare areas of text with other areas (such as code laid out in tabular form)